Leverage Hugging Face’s TGI to Create Large Language Models (LLMs) Inference APIs – Part 2

 How can I see that my model is loaded?

-After a model is loaded.
-You can now see the GPU resources fully loaded the model.
+After a model is loaded, you will see the GPU resources fully holding the model.

 Conclusion

-Leveraging Hugging Face’s Text Generation Inference you can easily deploy full unquantized models in the matter of minutes.
-Depending on your preferred style to manage resources you may find yourself wanting to manage all your inference endpoints in a single resource.
-This guide should help show how leveraging TGI docker containers allows you to load multiple models across a larger VM.
+Leveraging Hugging Face’s Text Generation Inference, you can easily deploy full unquantized models in a matter of minutes.
+Depending on your preferred style to manage resources, you may find yourself wanting to manage all your inference endpoints in a single resource.
+This guide should help show how leveraging TGI Docker containers allows you to load multiple models across a larger VM.